-In today’s world, people are adopting a holistic approach towards health care.
-And numerous facets of our wellbeing, including our immunity and happiness, are impacted by gut health.
+In today’s world, people are adopting a holistic approach to health care.
+And numerous facets of our well-being, including our immunity and happiness, are impacted by gut health.
 Gut health is not all about good digestion and good bowel movements but much more.
 The gut microbiota is vital for both health maintenance and disease prevention.
-The proper Prebiotics and probiotics work together and directly impacts on the healthy gut and health related variables.
+The proper Prebiotics and probiotics work together and directly impact the healthy gut and health-related variables.

 Prebiotics are foods that promote the growth of beneficial gut bacteria, but Probiotics are edible sources that actually contain health-promoting microbes.

 Prebiotics are compounds, primarily found in plant-based foods that feed the good bacteria in your stomach.
 It induces the growth or activity of beneficial microorganisms altering the composition of organisms in the gut microbiome.
 The bacteria in your gut use these compounds to produce short-chain fatty acids (SCFAs), vitamins, and other beneficial metabolites because the body is unable to break them down.

 Probiotics are microorganisms that contain live bacteria like Lactobacillus and Bifidobacterium, that can have a variety of effects on the human body.
 When Probiotics are ingested, they offer health advantages often through enhancing or reestablishing the gut microbiota.

 Prebiotics and probiotics complement one another effectively since probiotics and beneficial bacteria cannot grow without prebiotics, which is a vital source of nutrition.

 Why are they essential and How does it work?